Note: The author of this article updated this post on March 4, 2021.

 ~ 20% of posts about your product or services.

 Should you be sharing business-related content in your personal profile?
-I do not use it as a platform to sell to my friends and family but I sometimes share content from my page that I think my friends and family will like.
+I do not use my personal account to sell, but I sometimes share content from my page that I think will benefit my personal contacts.

 Number of likes (or followers) isn’t ROI, #7